whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Learning when to forgive and how to hold good boundaries may sound hard, but it is part of the art of being human, and in a healthy community no single person makes these decisions alone.

 Even the Zapatistas make mistakes.
-Major Moisés described their self-governance changes and said that "we are just learning and... it will take a while to get going well."[xxx-ezln new structure]
+Major Moisés described their self-governance changes and he said that "we are just learning and... it will take a while to get going well."[xxx-ezln new structure]

 This is why it's important to cultivate spiritual strength together.
 Making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.

 So commit to that path of deep spiritual growth with others.
 Expect that mistakes will happen, and learn to grow and forgive.
 And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your community.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>What does your path back to grace look like?</div>
 <div class="rev-act-body">Think of someone who disappointed you recently.
 Perhaps they lied to you or didn't keep a promise.
 Decide what words you would need to hear from them, and what actions you would need to see for you to begin trusting them again.
-Imagine if you were in their shoes, and you realized you'd made a mistake.
-Think if you would want to be treated the same way.</div></div>
+Ensure your path back to grace follows the golden rule, so you treat others the way you would want to be treated.</div></div>

 ### If the Zapatistas Can Do It, So Can We